 Being a local means I know all of the best spots, even hikes that aren’t on any official trail map.
 One of those is the Moke Lake Viewpoint, one of the best hidden gems in Queenstown.
 Although many people simply head to Moke Lake to hike the Moke Lake Loop (still a great trail mentioned below), my favorite hike in the area is the Moke Lake Viewpoint.

 This short but steep unofficial trail begins with a walk from the Moke Lake campground and climbs up a nearby hill.
-From the top, the views are epic, and for anyone willing to tackle the trail, they’ll be pleasantly rewarded!
+From the top, the views are epic, and anyone willing to tackle the trail will be pleasantly rewarded!

 This is more of a scramble than a hike.
 Because of this, it’s not recommended for children or those without some scrambling experience.